How to Bill Consulting Clients: Hourly, Retainer & Value-Based Pricing Guide

 Which pricing model minimizes risk for new consultancies? +

-According to financial risk assessments, the Hourly Billing model minimizes initial risk by ensuring all time spent is compensated.
-However, data indicates that shifting to a Retainer model within the first 12 months stabilizes cash flow by 40%.
+The Hourly Billing model minimizes initial risk by ensuring all time spent is compensated.
+However, transitioning to a Retainer model within the first 12 months can significantly improve cash flow predictability by providing guaranteed monthly revenue.

 What is the industry standard calculation for billable rates? +